Preparing for Your Trip

 FAQs and Docs

-The Channel Islands National Park does not permit any food service on the islands, so please bring your own lunch and snacks (please do not bring glass).
-There will be no where to purchase food once you are on the island.
-If you’d like a high-quality, prepped meal delivered to the harbor on the morning of your tour, we highly recommend Channel Islands Provisioners.
-However, our Painted Cave Tour does include breakfast and lunch as part of the charter boat ride to the islands.
+Channel Islands National Park does not permit any food service on the islands, so please bring your own lunch and snacks (please do not bring glass).
+There is nowhere to purchase food once you are on the island.

-Yes, there is potable water in the Scorpion Ranch campground on Santa Cruz Island and the Water Canyon campground on Santa Rosa Island, but we recommend that you bring enough drinking water for the whole day.
-There is no water available on Anacapa Island.
+There is potable water at the Scorpion Ranch campground at Santa Cruz Island, but we recommend that you bring enough drinking water for the whole day.

-Our staff works with a variety of guests from all skill levels.
-Beginner Kayak Tours are open to all individuals who acknowledge the ability to perform the following essential eligibility criteria:
+Our staff works with a variety of guests and all skill levels.
+Beginner kayak tours are open to all individuals who acknowledge the ability to perform the following essential eligibility criteria:

 - Breathe independently (i.e., not require medical devices to sustain breathing)

 - Independently maintain sealed airway passages while underwater